ReaganMurgesh/ReaganMurgesh/README.md

 <p align="center">
   <i>
-    “Cricket reminds me that growth is never rushed.<br/>
-    It is built through patience, consistency,<br/>
-    and trust in the process — on and off the field.”
+    “Cricket reminds me that growth is never rushed.It is built through patience, consistency, and trust in the process — on and off the field.”
   </i>
 </p>